MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
       As an aspiring software developer, these roles and industries are perfectly aligned with my skills and knowledge and can provide a stepping stone to establishing a solid career in the tech industry.
       Some of the roles researched promise to be in alignment with my values such as innovation and a good work-life balance.
 It is imperative for me to join an organisation that appreciates and promotes some or all of these values.
 I believe these values are critical in my continous development as a software developer and to succeed and establish a growing and impactful career.